-U.S. Citizens Living Abroad
+U.S. Citizens or Residents Living Abroad

-If you are a U.S. citizen living outside the United States, part or all of your income earned abroad may not be subject to federal tax.
-However, you must include all income earned abroad as gross income to determine whether you must file.
+You must include all income earned abroad as gross income to determine whether you must file.
+This is true even if you qualify for the foreign earned income exclusion.
 For more information on special tax rules that may apply to you, see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.